-- The Interagency Director’s Team (IDT) was created by Georgia’s Department of Behavioral Health and Developmental Disabilities (DBHDD) in order to design, manage, facilitate, and implement an integrated approach to a child and adolescent system of care that informs policy and practice, and shares resources and funding.
-The IDT is made up of over 20 representatives from state agencies and non-governmental organizations that serve children with behavioral health needs.
-The group transitioned from the Children and Adolescent State Infrastructure Grant (CASIG) Interagency Workgroup to the IDT in 2011.
+Mindworks Georgia (formerly the Interagency Director’s Team) was created by Georgia’s Department of Behavioral Health and Developmental Disabilities to design, manage, facilitate, and implement an integrated approach to a child and adolescent system of care that informs policy and practice, and shares resources and funding.
+Mindworks Georgia is made up of over 20 representatives from state agencies and non-governmental organizations that serve children with behavioral health needs.

-- Mission Statement: The IDT’s mission is to be a multi-agency leadership collaborative that uniquely designs, manages, facilitates, and implements an integrated approach to a child and adolescent system of care that informs policy and practice and shares resources and funding.
+Mission Statement: The mission of Mindworks Georgia is to be a multi-agency leadership collaborative that uniquely designs, manages, facilitates, and implements an integrated approach to a child and adolescent system of care that informs policy and practice and shares resources and funding.

 Local Interagency Planning Team (LIPT) collaboratives will provide a feedback loop for collaborative learning on the LIPT operation.
 Regional teams are established at the regional level (six Department of Behavioral Health and Developmental Disability regions).
 The purpose is to identify shared and cross-cutting issues related to children’s behavioral health as identified in the local interagency planning team processes.